 Pupils can be suspended on a fixed-period basis, i.e. for up to 45 school days within a year, or permanently excluded.
-Similarly, pupils can be permanently excluded following a suspension, where further evidence is presented.
-In all cases, the headteacher will decide whether a pupil will be subject to a suspension or an exclusion, depending on what the circumstances warrant.
+Similarly, pupils can be permanently excluded following a suspension, where further evidence is

 The school has the power to direct a pupil off-site to improve their behaviour.